 This monitoring technique takes care of various failure scenarios that could potentially go unnoticed otherwise:

-The extra options tells curl to not print anything to standard output unless there is an error.
+The extra options in the above example tells curl to retry failed HTTP requests, and to silence output unless there is an error.
 Feel free to adjust the curl options to suit your needs.

 On modern GNU/Linux systems, you can look up the time zone using the